 It’s pretty wild to think that only 40 years ago, 7a/5.12 was a grade that only the biggest crushers of the day could stake a claim to.
-Today it seems that every man, woman, and crag dog is clipping the chains of something gnarly.
-Sure, 7a/5.12 is still a pretty solid achievement but is also a fairly attainable one for any modern-day climber who applies themselves.
+Today, it seems that every man, woman, and crag dog is clipping the chains of something gnarly.
+Yes, 7a/5.12 is still a pretty solid achievement but is also a fairly attainable one for any modern-day climber who applies themselves.

 There are probably countless factors, both big and small, that have enabled us all to push our climbing ability.
 But the one that fascinates me the most is how the evolution of our gear, specifically climbing shoes, has helped push the boundaries of the vertical world.